nuvlaedge/peripheral-manager-bluetooth/README.md

 # peripheral-manager-bluetooth

-Discovers, categorizes and manages all NuvlaBox Bluetooth peripherals.

 **This repository contains the source code for the NuvlaBox Peripheral Manager for Bluetooth devices - this microservice is responsible for the discovery, categorization and management of all [NuvlaBox](https://sixsq.com/products-and-services/nuvlabox/overview) Bluetooth peripherals.**